 As the leader in mobile deep linking, Branch has been unifying these silos since its inception.
 With over 30,000 mobile apps actively using Branch links, we have reached the scale and now can see nearly every smartphone globally across our network on a monthly basis.
 This has enabled us to build a deterministic identify graph that enables Branch to conclude on questions such as “whether two events tied to two different browser cookies are actually from the same user”, even if the events occur in vastly different contexts within different cookie spaces.

 As the previous example has shown, a significant chunk of brands’ direct and organic campaigns have been inaccurately measured.
-Once deployed, Branch’s People-Based Attribution will reveal the true digital journey of your users.
+Once deployed, Branch’s Attribution Model will reveal the true digital journey of your users.
 To that end, Branch also provides a powerful dashboard so that you can finally answer such questions as, “Who gets credit for this revenue?” and “Which search keyword drove this user to visit our mobile site, then install our app, and then convert?”

 If you would prefer to feed the Branch-tagged data into your own warehouse or product analytics tool, Branch’s Data Integrations make it extremely easy to pipe the data out to the tool of your choosing.